 Life changes.
 People change.
 Goals can change.
 That’s okay.
 Don’t abandon a goal just because it’s going to mean hard work.
 But don’t hold on to an outdated goal just because you don’t want to feel like a failure.
 Accepting that you’re heading in a different direction than you once thought isn’t failure.
 It’s actually healthy!

-Reevaluate your money goals every year, every six months—and maybe every month if you’re into it.
-Never be afraid to make changes so these goals better suit where you are and where you’re going.
+Reevaluate your money goals every year, every six months—and maybe every month if you want!
+Never be afraid to make changes so your goals fit where you are and where you’re going.

-Goal diggers, you’ve got this.
+Goal getters, you’ve got this.
 Seriously.
-Whether it’s a new year, a new month, or a random day and you’re feeling motivated to change—you’ve got this.
-Be intentional and get ready to work on making your dreams come true.
+Whether it’s a new year, a new month, or a random day and you’re feeling motivated to change—you can do it.
+Goals are dreams with work clothes on.
+So get them dressed and ready to come true.

 And it doesn’t have to be January 1 for you to turn your resolutions into revolutions.
 Download our free Goal Getter’s Guide and make it happen!
 You.
 Can.
 Do.
 It.